 Everything slows down so progress is slow.
 My yard is a disaster, even the lawn but I lost control of the garden but will at least get some food out of it.
 The lawn looks really bad after spending a lot of time in the spring making it look wonderful.
 It always seems to be two steps back and one step forward.

 Also, fell behind on the todo list and it is more than likely the landscaping and garden project will not get done this year.
 If the projects can get noticeably advanced that will be okay.
 I am a hopeless optimist when I make plans.

-Thankfully, the roses are not in dire shape although they are not blooming much recently.
+Thankfully, the roses are not in dire shape although they are not blooming much.
 The plants are growing and the leaves are in good shape.
 They are still small plants and a lack of water may have slowed the blooms.
 Those roses have become unreasonably important.

 It is very difficult to be positive and sometimes even reasonable when all of this is going on inside.
-I do try very hard especially in writing since each essay is a reflection of my current state of mind, regardless of topic.
+I do try very hard especially in writing since each essay is a reflection of my current state of mind.
 It always leaks into my writing.